How To Run Greater Rifts Efficiently Guide

 - Speed Pylon lasts for 60 seconds, increases movement speed by 100% and attack speed by 30%, and allows you free passage through enemies and Waller affixes (similarly to Illusory Boots).
 You also knock enemies up as you pass through them.
 This is a utility-heavy gem that allows you to skip entire sections or even floors of a Rift and lets you control the enemies you engage with the knockup.
 If your build is attack speed-oriented, it also doubles as a significant DPS boost.
 On the Rift Guardian, it increases the rate of Bane of the Stricken stacking.

 - Shield Pylon lasts for 60 seconds and grants immunity to all incoming damage and crowd control (except for displacement effects such as Wormhole).
-It also reflects a portion of the incoming damage, often to the detriment of the game's FPS rather than the intended positive effect.
 The pylon is most useful in conjunction with a DPS-oriented pylon, i.e. it can be combined with a Conduit for a fearless, devastating dive into a clump of elites.
 The pylon is least useful for builds that rely on controlled intake of damage (i.e. Necromancers with Blood is Power, Wizards with Illusionist, or Demon Hunters running a Shi Mizu's Haori build).

 The randomized nature of Greater Rifts coupled with the scaling difficulty of monsters can produce some wildly different results in similar GR tiers.
 You might have an easy time setting a personal record in an open, densely populated rift with good progression monsters and favorable pylon spawns, and then not even be able to finish a run on a narrow corridor, with low progression but dangerous mobs and nary a pylon in sight — all on the same GR tier.
 For better or worse, this places a huge importance on the so-called "fishing": poking your head in a rift, looking at the layout and monster composition, and restarting if it is bad — rinse and repeat.